harmansethi92/reorg/casestudy2/README.md

 ## Description
 This Case Study is based upon Spear Phishing Campaigns.

-It consists of following topics:
+It has a powerpoint presentation which consists of following topics:

 1. What is Spear Phishing?
 2. How to identify Spear phishing campaigns?
 3. Danger/impact of these campaigns?